brandur/sorg/content/drafts/canonical-log-lines.md

 While it's reasonably likely that a web service already has a dashboard in place for the frequency of 500s that are occurring, what if I wanted, for example, to drill into the errors from one particular API endpoint.
-By scoping canonical log lines down to 500 responses coming from a single API method, I can easily get that information from Splunk:
+By scoping canonical log lines down to 500 responses coming from a single API method, that information is easily available:

 !fig src="/assets/canonical-log-lines/error-timechart.png" caption="Error counts for the last week on the \"list events\" endpoint."

 > canonical-api-line status=500 api_method=AllEventsMethod earliest=-7d | timechart count

-Now say I want to cross-reference that result with some other information that was emitted into the log trace for any request.
-By putting my original query into a Splunk subsearch, and "joining" log traces on a request ID, it's easy.

-Continuing from the example above, I want to look for the precise class of error that was emitted for each breakage, so I join on another specialized "breakage line" that's emitted for each one:
+By putting this query into a Splunk subsearch, I can trivially join it with other emitted log lines.
+For example, by joining on a "breakage line" (one where we log an exception), I can look at these errors grouped by class:

 !fig src="/assets/canonical-log-lines/top-errors.png" caption="The names of the Ruby exception classes emitted for each error, and their relative count."

 > [search canonical-api-line status=500 api_method=AllEventsMethod sourcetype=bapi-srv earliest=-7d | fields action_id] BREAKAGE-SPLUNKLINE | stats count by error_class | sort -count limit 10

-I can invert this to pull information _out_ of the canonical lines as well.
+I can also invert this to pull information _out_ of the canonical lines.
 Here are counts of timeout errors over the last week by API version:

 !fig src="/assets/canonical-log-lines/top-api-versions.png" caption="An inverted search.
 API versions pulled from the canonical log line and fetched by class of error."